-This has prowith unawakened persons. duced bad effects; they have been either hindered for life, or have turned back to perdition.
+with unawakened persons.
+This has produced bad effects; they have been either hindered for life, or have turned back to perdition.

 Ques.
 2. What can be done to discourage

 this?

 Ans.
 1. Let every preacher publicly enforce the apostle's command, "Be ye not unequally yoked together with unbelievers."
 II Cor. vi.
 4.